Our economic overview of Canada covers the country’s GDP statistics, top commodity exports, and top commodity imports.

 Canada has a 2% share of the annual global aluminum export market which is worth $61.1 billion.
 This makes Canada the largest raw aluminum export nation.

 Canada is the leading exporter of rapeseed with a 48% share of the annual market.
 Their closest rival is Ukraine with a 9.67% market share and Australia with a 9.04% market share of annual exports.

 A Few Interesting Facts About Canada

-- Canada is officially the most educated country in the world with half of its residents having college degrees.
+- Canada is one of the most educated countries in the world with around half of its residents having college degrees.

 - The country has more lakes than the rest of the world combined.